The question every reviewer asks first

-ISA 530.A10 lists the factors that drive sample size for tests of details.
-The four that matter most on a real engagement are the acceptable level of sampling risk, the tolerable misstatement, the expected misstatement in the population, and the characteristics of the population itself.
+Sample size determination is the process of calculating how many items an auditor must test from a population to draw a reliable conclusion about it.
+ISA 530 governs the process, and ISA 530 .A10 lists the factors that drive sample size for tests of details: the acceptable level of sampling risk, the tolerable misstatement, the expected misstatement in the population, and the characteristics of the population itself.
 Reduce the acceptable risk and the sample grows.
-Narrow the tolerable misstatement and the sample grows again.
+Narrow the tolerable misstatement and it grows again.

-One point that gets missed: ISA 530.A10(e) requires you to consider the stratification of the population.
+One point that gets missed: ISA 530 .A10(e) requires you to consider the stratification of the population.
 If you stratify well, the required sample size for each stratum drops because variability within each stratum is lower.

 Key Points